xapi-project/xen-api/ocaml/vhd-tool/src/tar.md

 ## Omitting empty blocks

-If it is known that a block is entirely empty (i.e. full of zeroes) then it may be ommitted from the stream *provided it is neither the first nor the last block*.
+If it is known that a block is entirely empty (i.e. full of zeroes) then it may be omitted from the stream *provided it is neither the first nor the last block*.
-The ommission is signaled by incrementing the counter value by 1 for every ommitted block.
+The ommission is signaled by incrementing the counter value by 1 for every omitted block.

 Example sequence 1: